btrinos/text-normalization/README.md

 ## Contributing

-Contributions are welcome!
-Please fork this repository and open a pull request to add enhancements or fix bugs.
+Feel free to fork this repository, make changes, and submit pull requests.
+Any contributions, whether it's refining the algorithm, improving documentation, or adding features, are highly appreciated!

+## License

+This project is licensed under the MIT License.
+See `LICENSE` for more information.

 ---